osm-in/osm-in.github.io/_posts/community.md

 # Community

-The India OSM community is streched from Kashmir to Kanniyakumari.
-It includes OpenStreetMap mappers, programmers or data users in your physical or digital vicinity.
+The India OSM community includes OpenStreetMap mappers, programmers or data users in your physical or digital vicinity.
 Here are useful resources on how to get in touch and learn more about OpenStreetMap.